battlehack-venice-mecenate/mecenate-web/README.md

 Braintree, Heroku, Node.js, AngularJS

 Italy has a great number of wonderful monuments and artworks.
-Keep them beautiful as they are, it is an expensive task.
-As tourists we can get more responsible and contribute to these expenses.
+Keep them beautiful as they are is expensive.
+As tourists we can be more responsible and contribute to keep them alive.

-Mecenate lets you donate to keep your preferred artworks and monuments healthy.
-Let all people in the words be able to see historic monuments and artworks: help to keep them up!
+Mecenate lets you donate to keep them up!

 ```
 git clone https://github.com/battlehack-venice-mecenate/mecenate-web.git